Home Work in Australia How to Claim your Superannuation – Leaving Australia

 Once completed just lodge the form online.

-Processing times and payment
+Processing Times and Payment

 The service standard for processing a DASP claim is 28 days from the date you lodged your complete application.
+There are three payment options:

 • electronic funds transfer (EFT) to an Australian bank account (most effective payment option)